Guide 2022-2023

 Example/Required Artifacts for Domain 7:

-- Practicum students should meet with parents to review assessment results (part of Domain 1 as well).
-Practicum students should outline parent recommendations for behaviors as part of their Functional Behavioral Assessment (part of Domain 2).
-Practicum students should observe parent trainings or other family-based interventions that the district may offer.
-At the completion of the semester, students will submit a written summary (a minimum of 1 page double spaced) outlining their work with families this semester, barriers that occurred, and plans for improving family-school collaboration methods while on internship next year.
+- At the completion of the semester, students will submit a written summary (a minimum of 1 page double-spaced) outlining their work with families this semester, any parent trainings they attended, barriers that occurred, and their plans for improving family-school collaboration methods while on internship next year.

 Domain 8: Equitable Practices for Diverse Student Populations: School psychologists have knowledge of, and inherent respect for, individual differences, abilities, disabilities, and other diverse characteristics and the effects they have on development and learning.
 They also understand principles and research related to diversity in children, families, schools, and communities, including factors related to child development, religion, culture and cultural identity, race, sexual orientation, gender identity and expression, socioeconomic status, and other variables.
 School psychologists implement evidence-based strategies to enhance services in both general and special education and to address potential influences related to diversity.
 School psychologists demonstrate skills to provide professional services that promote effective functioning for individuals, families, and schools with diverse characteristics, cultures, and backgrounds through an ecological lens across multiple contexts.
 School psychologists recognize that equitable practices for diverse student populations, respect for diversity in development and learning, and advocacy for social justice are foundational to effective service delivery.
 While equality ensures that all children have the same access to general and special educational opportunities, equity ensures that each student receives what they need to benefit from these opportunities.